26th Elegant Progressions to Visit “Magnificent Mansions on Front!”

 Dec 1 and 2 Visits “Magnificent Mansions on Front”

-Three spectacular country estates in Bowmansdale on the Yellow Breeches Creek comprise the venue for the 25th edition of Elegant Progressions, the acclaimed black-tie progressive dinner that has been a partnership project of The Historic Harrisburg Association and The Kidney Foundation of Central Pennsylvania since 1992.
+Three Magnificent Front Street mansions, all recently restored to their dazzling 1920s splendor, comprise the venue for the 26th edition of “Elegant Progressions,” the acclaimed black-tie progressive dinner that has been a partnership project of The Historic Harrisburg Association and The Kidney Foundation of Central Pennsylvania since 1992.

 Seatings are offered on the evenings of Friday, Dec.
-2 and Saturday, Dec.
-3. Transportation is being provided and sponsored by Unique Limousine, Central Pennsylvania’s leading provider of luxury transportation services.
+1 and Saturday, Dec.
+2. Transportation is being provided and sponsored by Unique Limousine, Central Pennsylvania’s leading provider of luxury transportation services.
 Guests will be transported throughout the evening to the respective stops for hors d’oeuvre and aperitifs, formal dinner and, to cap off the evening, a grand dessert buffet.

 Sponsorship packages and individual tickets may be purchased on line at www.elegantprogressions.org. or by phoning 717.233.4646.